irlnathan/s-assoc-docs/associations2.md

 ##Configuring a <u>_one-way association_</u> between User and Lead.

-Let's say I want to be able to find, create, update and delete the User who has a particular Lead.
-To accomplish this I could configure the User `model` to look like this:
+Let's say I want to be able to find, create, update and delete a User who has a particular Lead.
+I could find the User and then find the Lead, however, what if I want to find both a user and it's associated lead in one action.
+To accomplish this I could configure the User `model` to associate leads like this:

 ```javascript
 attributes: {